-45 C.F.R. § 147.131(c)(2)(ii); see also 26 C.F.R. § 54.9815-2713A(c)(2)(ii); 29 C.F.R.
+45 C.F.R. \S 147.131(c)(2)(ii); see also 26 C.F.R. \S 54.9815-2713A(c)(2)(ii); 29 C.F.R. \S 2590.715-2713A(c)(2)(ii).

-§ 2590.715-2713A(c)(2)(ii).
 TPAs are subject to similar requirements.
-See 26 C.F.R.

-§ 54.9815-2713AT(b)(2); 29 C.F.R. § 2590.715-2713A(b)(2).
+See 26 C.F.R. \S 54.9815-2713AT(b)(2); 29 C.F.R. \S 2590.715-2713A(b)(2).

+26 TPAs are not subject to this provision.
+Instead, a TPA that receives the Form or a notification from the government must provide or arrange for contraceptive coverage for plan participants and beneficiaries if it wishes to remain the TPA for the group health plan.
+See26 C.F.R. § 54.9815-2713AT(b)(2); 29 C.F.R. § 2590.715-2713A(b)(2).

 Finally, a health insurance issuer or TPA must, in communicating with plan participants or beneficiaries, send separate notice regarding contraceptive coverage from other plan notifications and make clear the employer neither administers nor funds contraceptive benefits.
-A health insurance issuer or TPA must provide to plan participants and beneficiaries written notice of the availability of separate payments for contraceptive services contemporaneous with (to the extent possible), but separate from, any application materials distributed in connection with enrollment (or reenrollment) in group health coverage that is effective beginning on the first day of each applicable plan year.
-The notice must specify that the eligible organization does not administer or fund contraceptive benefits, but that the third party administrator or issuer, as applicable, provides separate payments for contraceptive services, and must provide contact information for questions and complaints.
+A health insurance issuer or TPA must provide to plan participants and written beneficiaries notice of the availability of separate payments for contraceptive services contemporaneous with (to the extent possible), but separate from, any application materials distributed in connection with enrollment (or reenrollment) in group health coverage that is effective beginning on the first day of each applicable plan year.
+The notice must specify that the eligible organization does not administer or fund contraceptive benefits, but that the third party administrator or issuer, as applicable, provides separate payments for contraceptive services, provide contact information questions and complaints.